bdlucas1/diff3d/README.md

     diff3d --align lens-clamp-A.obj lens-clamp-C.obj

-This is not the default because it's not always necessary and it may take a bit of time to do the alignment
+This is not the default because it's not always necessary and it may take a bit of time to do the alignment.
+The first time you use the `--align` option it may take up to about half a minute to load and compile the necessary libraries, but after that it will start much faster.

 ### Color schemes